 General Tag Information

 When tags become separated from items, everyone loses!
 We will not sell items without tags because the consignor cannot be properly paid.
 Help us sell as many of your items as possible by making every effort to ensure those tags stay put!

 What if I have items tagged from another consignment sale or from a previous Kids EveryWEAR SALE?

 We do not accept any tags from other sales!!!

 You will be assigned a unique QR code at Kids EveryWEAR and you must use our tags!
 We have rewritten our checkout software and are requiring ALL PREVIOUS KIDS EVERYWEAR CONSIGNORS to switch to our NEW TAGS with QR CODES on them as of June 2019.
-Everyone must retag this sale!
-We have never done this before and hope to never require it again!
+We have never changed tags before and hope to never require it again!